 Off-grid solar systems are not connected to the grid at all, so all of your energy needs must be met by the sun.
 There is no utility to fall back on.
 The solar installation needs to power your home not only during the day, but after dark as well, so many solar panels and a large battery system are required.
 These systems are often expensive and don’t make sense for homes that have access to the grid.

 Read more about types of home solar systems.

 No, but cleaning them can improve power generation if they are dirty.

 Given this environment, and the effect of import tariffs placed on solar panels by the Trump administration during 2018, it is hard to see that solar power system prices in Kentucky will fall during 2023.

 Depending on the location, solar panels will generate different amounts of electricity.

 A solar system that is installed on a south-facing 30-degree pitch roof Kentucky will generate 1,550kWh of peak DC (direct current) capacity per year per 1kW in Kentucky.

 Enter your details into the solar panel calculator to see how your location, roof tilt, and roof direction impacts solar panel production.

-The disadvantage of installing solar panels in Kentucky is that there is very little in the way of state and utility-based incentives.
-Also, Kentucky recently enacted a new law that drastically changes the future of net metering.
-Starting in 2020, new net metering customers will not receive the full retail rate, meaning that their rates could be much lower, which leads to fewer savings.
+The disadvantage of installing solar in Kentucky is that there is very little in the way of state and utility-based incentives.
+Plus, the net metering laws do not require utility companies to offer a full retail rate, meaning that their rates could be much lower, which leads to fewer savings.